Reasons to Go

 For a complete 180, consider a luxury Antarctica cruise to view hot-blooded creatures both up close and from your private balcony aboard an exclusively chartered, all-balcony mega-yacht.
 Penguin species seen during Antarctica travel may include the elusive emperor; the king, whose large populations rule South Georgia Island; the fast-swimming gentoo; the small-but-striking rockhopper and the distinctively bearded chinstrap.
 In the savage logic of survival in such harsh surroundings, any of these tuxedoed treasures could fall prey to the leopard seal, whose agile power and toothy jaws make it a highly successful hunter.
 Seals, in turn, are a favorite meal of the orca, also called the killer whale — largest member of the dolphin family and the apex predator of the region.

-India travel an incredible array of species, including the Asiatic lion, saltwater crocodile, Asian elephant and wild dog.
+India travel offers an incredible array of species, including the Asiatic lion, saltwater crocodile, Asian elephant and wild dog.
 Travel to India and you may even spot the rare golden langur as well as the sloth bear, pangolin, Indian rhino, cobra and a variety of monkeys.
 Lording over all of everything, however, is the Bengal tiger, the undisputed king — and queen — of India’s great game reserves.
 Though the tiger is endangered, A&K’s long-standing relationships with the finest game guides in India make sighting one of these rare and magnificent creatures a strong possibility on any of several India tours.

 Not to be outdone, Costa Rica travel reveals lush, green landscapes and a staggering number of wildlife encounters.
 If travelling to Tortuguero National Park from July through September, you may spot the Atlantic green sea turtle nesting.
 Endless tropical bird species — toucans and the dazzlingly colored quetzal, for example — can be spotted year-round.
 On boat tours in the park, the American crocodile, spectacled caiman, green iguana and southern river otter have been known to make an appearance, along with the three-toed sloth.
 A&K luxury travel in Costa Rica features our expert team of hand-picked naturalists, who use all five senses to locate species and share their knowledge with the group.
 This interaction is exactly what Natalie Ewing of A&K Costa Rica enjoys most about sending guests on safari here.
 “It gives me a great sense of satisfaction to hear young guests or adults discussing ecology, conservation, rainforests and wildlife after a day in the field,” she notes, “And to have guests say the tour they have just finished with me is the best, or one of the best ever, even when they have been to Africa.”